dcmi/openwemi/examples/readme.md

 # Files
 ## [dcmiWEMI.pdf](https://github.com/dcmi/openwemi/blob/main/examples/dcmiWEMI.pdf)
 This is a view of the Dublin Core Metadata Terms as Work, Expression, and Manifestation.
-There are also resource relationships which have no yet been incorporated into the WEM.
+There are also resource relationships which have not yet been incorporated into the WEM.
 The file [`dcmiWEMI.ttl`](https://github.com/dcmi/openwemi/blob/main/examples/dcmiWEMI.ttl) is the input to the diagram and defines the entities as SKOS collections.